 Google ‘Putin on a horse’ and you will get 394,000 hits.
 And yet, I’m sure that if that same Russian friend was asked by (say) a journalist why she voted for Putin, she’d say something politically relevant (about foreign policy or whatever) so that she didn’t sound like a moron.

 Do we actually have any reliable data that tells us why people vote the way they do?
 I like to get my information from the radio, and recycle newspapers, leaflets and copies of The Watchtower that come through the door without reading them.
 During elections and/or referenda, I only answer the door to the postman, because I work from home and don’t have time to debate politics with the local BNP candidate (actual example.
 The conversation ended with me telling him to fuck off back to wherever he came from, as described in Bing-bong!).
 The point is that I’ve literally no idea if that’s typical.
 I’ve seen several friends on social media who were very active in the Remain campaign saying that they wish they had done more, but would it have made a difference?
 We behave as if leaflets, picking off voters one by one on the doorstep, interminable interviews on TV and radio, newspaper opinion pieces and sharing thoughtful videos and statements on social media are persuasive.
 Are they, or do they merely confirm the views people already have?
 Also, I think I know what caused me to vote Remain, but do I really?
 I think I voted Remain because I don’t like being lied to, and I felt the Leave campaign was lying to people; because I love Europe and think other Europeans should know that; because I think, given our history of empire and war-mongering, we should take more (way, way more) refugees than we actually do; because, much as I dislike doing things that make David Cameron and George Osborne more powerful and smug, I dislike that less than doing things that make non-Member of Parliament Nigel Farage more powerful and smug; and finally because it seemed to me that a vote to leave was also a vote for the break-up of the United Kingdom.
-If I was asked to give my reasons for voting as I did, that’s what I’d say, but it may be that my real unspoken reason is that I was at school with people like Boris Johnson (by which I mean financially comfortable, male and mediocre) and I resent the assumption that people like this are entitled to rule the world.
+If I was asked to give my reasons for voting as I did, that’s what I’d say, but it may be that my real unspoken reason is that I was at school with a lot of people like Boris Johnson (by which I mean financially comfortable, male and mediocre) and I resent the assumption that people like this are entitled to rule the world.
 For many of these people, this sense of entitlement was so strong that they didn’t bother with trivia like homework or preparation, an attitude we can see in everything Boris Johnson has ever done.
 Look at his face.
 Read his terrible column.
 He doesn’t have the faintest idea what to do next, and yet he is still doing it.
-According to his Wikipedia entry, Boris Johnson lost his wedding ring an hour after getting married and, for all his spoutings about immigration, was born in New York and has US citizenship.
-I suggest that this is not a man who thinks things through.
+According to his Wikipedia entry, Boris Johnson lost his wedding ring an hour after getting married and, for all his spoutings about Foreign People and Empire, wasn’t born in the UK.
+I suggest that this is not a man who thinks things through in a spirit of humility and self-reflection, but rather what Said calls ‘a distinguished, powerful man who feels himself to be representative of all that is best in his nation’s history’.
 Contrast the panicky, ‘tired’, bumbling Boris Johnson with Nicola Sturgeon, currently zipping around Europe being a sensible, calm leader, who actually had the sense and humility to make a fucking plan.

 If we really want politics to become more responsive, more informed, more interesting and less territorial, we all need to be more honest about our own motivations, and clearer about what actually persuades people.
 I think it is very easy to hurl ourselves furiously into activity: attacking/comforting immigrants; campaigning for this or that; signing petitions for this or that; seeking to apportion blame, and so forth.
 However, I suggest that we might want to spend some time considering which activities make the best use of our energy before we leave the stage.
 Brexeunt.